actionml/harness/nav-hinting.md

  - **engineId**: used for the resource-id in the REST API.
 Can be any URI fragment.
  - **engineFactory**: constructs the Engine and reads the parameters, must be as shown.
  - **algorithm**: params known only by the algorithm
   - **journeyTTL**: The number of days to keep an particular user's clicks.
 Once they beyond are not modified for this amount of time they are discarded.
 If they start up again later they will be tracked anew.
+Optional, default is 90 days for this param.
   - **numQueueEvents**: number of events stored in a user's journey.
 Older events are dropped once this limit is reached as newer ones are added.
 The default is 50 if omitted.
   - **decayFunction**: Must be one of `"click-order"`, `"click-time"`, `"half-life"`.
 The `"click-order"` and `"click-time"` functions needs no `"halfLifeDecayLambda"` parameters.
 The default is `"click-order"` if omitted.
   - **halfLifeDecayLambda**: optional , default is 1 if omitted.
 Defines how quickly in days the weight of the event is 0.5 via: ![](images/half-life-equation.png) This is only used if the decay function is `"half-life"`.
   - **num**: how many of the highest ranking hints to return.
-Optionsl, default = 10 if omitted.
+Optional, default = 10 if omitted.
   - **updatesPerModelWrite**: how many conversions to process before the in-memory live model is saved to the DB.
 Any conversions between the last save and the current state of the Engine will be lost on shutdown (this is usually not a big problem.
 Pick a number here that is high for a high conversions per day site and low for a lower volume site. **Note**: User Journeys are saved as they happen and so are not lost, only conversions that affect the hinting model may be lost.
 If this setting is set to 1, no conversions will be lost but this will slow the processing of conversions.
 Test to see if speed of conversion processing becomes a problem and adjust this setting accordingly

 # Training